 A great number of monumental pebble mosaic floors depicting birds, dolphins, griffins and mythological scenes have been brought to light in the extensive Hellenistic district of the city, all of them belonging to the interior decoration of private homes.
 They date between the 4th and the 1st centuries BC.
 It has been suggested that when the political and commercial power of Macedonia, where the art of pebble mosaics had been pioneered, was waning, mosaic workshops were transferred from the two Macedonian capitals (Aigai/Vergina and Pella) to then more significant centres, such as Alexandria and other Hellenistic cities, including Rhodes, resulting in the museum’s extraordinary wealth of such works.

 To sum up, these exceptional and monumental compositions provide us with valuable information not just about the evolution of the art of making pebble mosaics, but also about their relation with the decorative schemes of private houses during the Hellenistic period.
 They confirm and illustrate the b(l)oom period enjoyed by Rhodes during this era of special economical and political conditions.
 Moreover, they are things of great beauty and fascination, to be cherished and enjoyed by those who get to see them.
 You can do so on our Cruising the Dodecanese.
-For the equally wonderful pebble mosaics of Pella, the Macedonian capital, you can join us on our tours exploring the North of Greece.
+For the equally wonderful pebble mosaics of Pella, the Macedonian capital, you can join us on one of our tours exploring the North of Greece.